HershNagpal/webcheckers/docs/DesignDoc.md

 Many of the methods in the Game class were also found to be a better fit within other classes, such as a method that returns all of the pieces that can make moves on the Board.
 Methods such as these were moved out of the Game class and into more appropriate classes.
+Future improvements may focus on the Board class next.
+While the Game class has been significantly cleaned up by moving many of the long methods out and repeated operations into functions, the Board class is still extremely long and may have repetitive code that can be put into methods.

 ## Testing
 Tests were performed mainly by running the game server and manually creating situations in which the